Read later

 During Beta testing articles may only be saved for seven days.

-The compelling case for why flies are actually fabulous
+Flies: The compelling case for why they’re actually fabulous

 Despite a less than stellar public image, flies deserve our admiration, respect and thanks, so Dr Erica McAlister sets out to convince bestselling author and broadcaster Lucy Cooke.

-Join them behind the scenes as Erica reveals some of her favourite weird and wonderful fly specimens from the Museum collection.
+Join them behind the scenes as Erica reveals some of her favourite weird and wonderful fly specimens from the collection we care for.

 Although Lucy Cooke 'genuinely loves stick insects more than pandas', she confesses she isn't keen on flies.
-Brave, when you're talking to Senior Curator of Diptera at the Museum Dr Erica McAlister, whose twitter handle @flygirlNHM says it all.
+Brave, when you're talking to our Senior Curator of Diptera Dr Erica McAlister, whose twitter handle @flygirlNHM says it all.

 Part of a box containing Formosia solomonicola specimens

-The Museum collection houses 2.5 million flies, including these Formosia solomonicola specimens
+The collection at the Natural History Museum houses 2.5 million flies, including these Formosia solomonicola specimens

 Perhaps most compelling is the direct role they have in our lives.
 Although few of us realise it, without flies and other decomposers we'd be up to our eyeballs in poo and dead bodies.